livechat/design-system/README.md

 ## Basic usage

-Import the `CSS` directly into your project:
+It is required to import the `CSS` directly into your project so it could be applied to components:

 ```js
 import '@livechat/design-system-react-components/dist/style.css';